gabholli/gabholli.github.io/README.md

 # My Github Page

-This repository contains the files for my personal Github Page.
-Three HTML and one CSS file make up the website.
-The website's size did not require more than one CSS file.
+This repository contains the files for my personal Github Page, including an HTML, CSS, and JavaScript file.
+The website's size did not require more than one
+CSS file.

 I update the page when needed.